landing_page-logo

 Posted 3 weeks ago

-How good is your vision?
+Job Address: 13908 New Hampshire Avenue Silver Spring, MD 20904 How good is your vision?
 How far can you see?
 Can you look beyond the body's limitations, beyond the constant medical needs, and see the soul inside?
-The Pines Healthcare Center, a member of the CommuniCare Family, is seeking a Director of Social Services, LSW preferred, who shares our vision, who can see our residents for who they are and find ways to enrich their lives with dignity, joy, and meaning.
-This is a Full Time, Salaried Day Shift Position.
-Long term care Social Services experience is strongly preferred.
-WHAT WE OFFER Beyond our competitive wages, we offer all full-time employees a variety of benefit options including: Life Insurance LTD/STD Medical, Dental, and Vision 401(k) Employer Match with Flexible Spending Accounts NOW OFFERING DAILY PAY!
+Silver Spring Healthcare Center, a member of the CommuniCare Family , is seeking a Social Services Designee who shares our vision, who can see our residents for who they are and find ways to enrich their lives with dignity, joy, and meaning.
+WHAT WE OFFER Beyond our competitive wages, we offer all full-time employees a variety of benefit options including: Life LTD/STD Medical, Dental, and Vision 401(k) Employer Match with Flexible Spending Accounts NOW OFFERING DAILY PAY!
 WORK TODAY, GET PAID TOMORROW.
 CATCH THE SPIRIT!
 When you join the CommuniCare family, you’ll quickly catch the team spirit.
 Coworkers and residents become family, the workplace becomes a home, and a touch of spontaneity and fun keeps everyone smiling.
 Our core values promote an environment of respect, courtesy, and professional excellence where you can dedicate yourself to a career you love.
-Do you have what it takes to be our next Director of Social Services?
-QUALIFICATIONS AND EXPERIENCE REQUIREMENTS 4 year college degree in Social Work or related field.
-3-5 years of prior work/life experiences, preferably in a healthcare setting.
-LSW preferred, but not required YOUR MISSION As Director of Social Services: You will be responsible for the performance of all social and psycho-social functions.
-You will develop and maintain a good working rapport with other direct caregivers to assure their participation in and support of all programs/services to benefit the residents’ psychosocial wellbeing.
-You will counsel family members, residents, and/or staff members.
-You will serve as the resident’s advocate at all times, working in harmony with all direct care giving staff to assure that the resident’s needs are being met.
+Do you have what it takes to be our Social Services Designee?
+QUALIFICATIONS AND EXPERIENCE REQUIREMENTS High school graduate or G. E. D. equivalent Previous social services experience in a long term care environment.
+YOUR MISSION As Social Services Designee, you will: Develop and maintain a good working rapport with other direct caregivers to assure their participation in and support of all programs/services to benefit the residents’ psychosocial well being.
+Report all grievances and complaints and make necessary oral/written reports to the Director of Social Services.
+Serve as the resident’s advocate at all times working in harmony with all direct care giving staff to assure that the resident’s needs are being met at all times (i.e. appropriate dress and clean appearance).
+Be aware of any changes in a resident’s condition and report immediately to the RN Charge Nurse.
+Provide information to the Director of Social Services that would help to solve the problems of residents and better meet their needs.
+Improve the quality of services and/or activities and increase a variety of opportunities and choices for the resident.
+Work with the activity department to involve family members and guests in activities whenever possible.
+Maintain confidentiality of all resident/family information at all times.
+Perform general social services duties.
 THE COMMUNICARE COMMITMENT A family-owned company, we have grown to become one of the nation’s largest providers of post-acute care, which includes skilled nursing rehabilitation centers, long-term care centers, assisted living communities, independent rehabilitation centers, and long-term acute care hospitals (LTACH).
 Since 1984, we have provided superior, comprehensive management services for the development and management of adult living communities.
 We have a single job description at CommuniCare, "to reach out with our hearts and touch the hearts of others."
 Through this effort we create "Caring Communities" where staff, residents, clients, and family members care for and about one another.

 Posted 2 weeks ago